6 Signs You Could Be Eating Too Much Protein

 6. You Have Bad Breath

 If you or someone you know has tried the keto diet, you've likely heard of the term "keto breath."
-This happens when you're focused more on consuming protein and fat instead of healthy carbs: your body has to adjust and produce ketones that smell awful, like acetone (yes, the ingredient in nail polish remover!).
+This happens when you're focused more on consuming protein and fat instead of healthy carbs: your body has to adjust and produce ketones that smell awful, like acetone (yes, the ingredient in nail polish remover!)

 Trying to find a more balanced approach to macronutrient consumption will help your body get up and running on carbs again and get your breath nice and fresh once more.
-Simply swapping out several sources of animal protein for plant versions, like whole grains and beans.
+Try swapping out several sources of animal protein for plant versions, like whole grains and beans.
 You can still keep your protein intake at the high end of your daily needs while increasing your intake of healthy carbs.

 Eating too much protein (and any type of nutrient) may do more harm than good to your health.
 Including a moderate amount of protein every day and enjoying a variety of plant-based foods may be more beneficial in the long run than focusing on short-term gains.
 Browse our collection of delicious protein-rich recipes for ideas and inspiration to include as part of your balanced diet today!